CzadowyChlopak/RPAchallengeInPowerAutomateForDesktop/README.md

 # RPAchallengeInPowerAutomateForDesktop

 Solution for the RPA challenge created in MS Power Automate for Desktop.
-I am sharing only the screenshots of the flow in case I did not buy the premium license, so I do not have any possibility to share it as a whole flow.
+I am sharing only the screenshots of the flow created for the attended solution.
 ___
 The structure of the repository includes only the .png files (and that one readme).
 Here is a little explanation what is done where:
   * _main.png_ - the main flow of the project